MicrosoftDocs/azure-dev-docs/articles/azure-mobile-apps/quickstarts/uwp/auth.md

 ## Test the app

 From the **Run** menu, click **Local Machine** to start the app.
 You will be prompted for a Microsoft account in a browser.
-When you are successfully signed in, the app should run as before without errors.
+When you're signed in, the app should run as before without errors.

 > **Deleting the resources**
 >
-> Now you have completed the quickstart tutorial, you can delete the resources with `az group delete -n zumo-quickstart`.
+> Now you've completed the quickstart tutorial, you can delete the resources with `az group delete -n zumo-quickstart`.
 You can also delete the global app registration used for authentication through the portal.

 ## Next steps